OnTech & Google Nest

 I created High-fidelity screens from the previous screens.
 I added gradients for creating a sense of playfulness yet calm, colors were chosen with psychological effects in mind, in accordance to the topic.

-04.01 PROTOTYPE
+04.01 PROTOTYPES

 05.01 DEV HANDOFF